Function symbol

-In formal logic and related branches of mathematics, a functional predicate, or function symbol, is a logical symbol that may be applied to an object term to produce another object term.

-Functional predicates are also sometimes called mappings, but that term has additional meanings in mathematics.

-In a model, a function symbol will be modelled by a function.

-Specifically, the symbol F in a formal language is a functional symbol if, given any symbol X representing an object in the language, F(X) is again a symbol representing an object in that language.
+In formal systems particularly mathematical logic, a function symbol is a non-logical symbol which represents a function or mapping on the domain of discourse, though, formally, does not need to represent anything at all.
+Function symbols are a basic component in formal languages to form terms.
+Specifically, if the symbol $F$ is a function symbol, then given any constant symbol $X$ representing an object in the language, $F(X)$ also represents an object in the language.
+Similarly, if $T$ is some term in the language, $F(T)$ is also a term.
+As such, the interpretation of a function symbol must be defined over the whole domain of discourse.
+Function symbols are a primitive notion, and are therefore not defined in terms of other, more basic concepts.

 In typed logic, F is a functional symbol with domain type T and codomain type U if, given any symbol X representing an object of type T, F(X) is a symbol representing an object of type U.

 One can similarly define function symbols of more than one variable, analogous to functions of more than one variable; a function symbol in zero variables is simply a constant symbol.

 Now consider a model of the formal language, with the types T and U modelled by sets [T] and [U] and each symbol X of type T modelled by an element [X] in [T].